-When you buy domain from Google, they use eNom to sell domains and at times Godaddy.
+When you buy a domain from Google, they use eNom to sell domains and at times Godaddy.
 Today, Google announced a new way to verify your domain in Webmaster tool and Google apps, using domain registrar.
 This new process will let you verify ownership by just allowing Google domain verification service to access your domain registrar.

-At the moment of writing, Google only support eNom and Godaddy, but they also mentioned they will be adding Bluehost ( One of the recommended WordPress hosting), under this process.
+At the moment of writing, Google only supports eNom and Godaddy, but they also mentioned they will be adding Bluehost ( One of the recommended WordPress hosting), under this process.

 How to use new Google domain ownership verification process using Godaddy:

-After clicking on verify, a pop up window will open to login to your Godaddy account and once you login, Google site verification service will ask for accessing your account.
+After clicking on verify, a pop-up window will open to log in to your Godaddy account and once you log in, Google site verification service will ask for accessing your account.

 Google has done a great job by making this process so easy and in coming days, with integration with more domain registrar and Webhosting companies, Google will make work easier for us.

-Though, I have not tried this with Google apps, but the process is going to be the same.
+Though I have not tried this with Google apps, but the process is going to be the same.
 If you are wondering, why do I need to do all this step: well, if you have not yet submitted your domain to Google webmaster tool, you are not only missing some important stats about your Website but also you are missing out the sitemap submission process.

 By submitting your sitemap to Google, you help them to crawl your site more effectively and there are various tools in Webmaster tool which will help you to optimize your Website for better search engine presence.
-If you are new to GWT, I suggest you to read following articles:
+If you are new to GWT, I suggest you read the following articles: